NFTGalaxy/coinlist-priority-queue/README.md

-# Galaxy NFT Snapshot
+# CoinList Priority Queue (For Galaxy NFT Holders)
-Take of the following nft holders(an nft holding count for different nfts) on Feb 8th, 8am UTC
+The following snapshot of NFT holders was taken on Feb 8th, 8am UTC

 ## NFTs: